Food help in Newcastle

 Healthy Start Scheme

-NHS Healthy Start Scheme is for people who are pregnant or have children under the age of 4, who receive certain benefits.
+NHS Healthy Start Scheme is for people who are more than 10 weeks pregnant, or have children under the age of 4, who receive certain benefits.
 You get a free prepaid card that’s topped up every 4 weeks to buy: milk, fruit and vegetables.
-You can also collect vitamins.
-You can use the card in shops that accept Mastercard payments and sell at least one of these Healthy Start foods.
+You can also collect free vitamins from locations listed here.

 Pets and animal food